Sandwich in Kent

 Sandwich is also surrounded by small picturesque villages, such as Eastry, Ash, Worth and Woodnesborough & within easy reach are the nearby towns of Canterbury and the Port of Dover.

-First rollover photo from Geograph, 2nd & 5th rollover photos licenced from Istock photos, all other photos on this page are copyright Open Sandwich unless otherwise stated
+First rollover photo from Geograph, 2nd & 5th rollover photos licensed from Istock photos, all other photos on this page are copyright Open Sandwich unless otherwise stated